Kenspeckled/reds/Readme.md

+*This is a fork of [tj/reds](https://github.com/tj/reds) that modifies the output of `end` to return an array of objects containing the the count of matched words as well as their ids.*

 # reds

   reds is a light-weight Redis search for node.js.
 This module was originally developed to provide search capabilities for [Kue](http://learnboost.github.com/kue) a priority job queue, however it is very much a light general purpose search library that could be integrated into a blog, a documentation server, etc.